connbrack/ttsclip/README.md

 **Pre-release 0.x.
 Let me know if you have any problems! :)**

-TTSclip is designed to convert text into speech using AWS Polly.
+TTSclip is designed to convert text into speech using AWS Polly for linux desktops.
 It supports reading text from the clipboard or a specified input argument.
 Additionally, the script offers options for verbosity, skipping replacing line breaks with spaces, and adjusting the speech tempo.
 It's composed of a fairly simple bash script, with some quality-of-life options.

 Contributions welcome!